 4. Choose high quality read alouds to share daily.

-I can not stress enough the importance of including interactive read alouds with accountable talk as a daily part of your schedule.
+I can not stress enough the importance of including interactive read alouds as a daily part of your schedule.
 Your read alouds set the stage for so many important parts of your literacy teaching.
 Read aloud time is a great time to build community while the students gather around the teacher immersed in a story.
-The story is followed by dialogue where the class is accepting of everybody’s ideas whether they agree or disagree.
+The story can be followed by dialogue where the class is accepting of everybody’s ideas whether they agree or disagree.
 The books you choose can inspire the choices students make when choosing their own books to read.
 Your read-aloud books can also be used during your reading and writing mini-lessons.

 5. Minimize the amount of writing during independent reading time.